LateNightNic/kern-product-card/README.md

 # Kern product card
 This is a fictional ecommerce product card for the fictional type foundry, KERN.
+It features 3 cards with different fonts.

 ## About
 It provides a preview of a font that a user may wish to trial or license.
 Users will see which category the font belongs to, it's status as a new product or bestseller and price.